Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Shared spectrum: CBRS in US, opportunistic use.

-• Slicing on public network: a “virtual slice” within the operator’s network.
+• Public network slicing: a “virtual slice” within the operator’s network.
 Less independent.

 For serious industry, private licensed spectrum is the preferred option.